-Great banquet.
+Great feast.
 The banquet scene juxtaposes the splendor of the event and the divine judgment that would soon be meted out (cf. Ge 40:20-22; Mk 6:21-28).

-5:2 Belshazzar, under the influence of the wine.
+5:2 Belshazzar, whiles he tasted the wine.
 Under the influence of alcohol Belshazzar committed a sacrilegious act.
-Even from a heathen standpoint the holy things of other religions were to be held in reverence.
+Even from a heathen standpoint the holy things of other religions were to be held in reverence

-Vessels of gold and of silver ... from the Temple in Jerusalem.
+Golden and silver vessels ... taken out of the temple which was in Jerusalem.
 See note on 1:2.